 It’s been more than 10 years since silicone gel implants re-entered the market following a 14-year moratorium.
-Now, thanks to advances that make silicone implants look and feel remarkably similar to natural breasts, the majority of my breast augmentation patients at my Granite Bay-area practice—and nationwide—choose silicone gel-filled implants.
+Now, thanks to advances that make silicone implants look and feel remarkably similar to natural breasts, the majority of my breast augmentation patients at my Granite Bay and Sacramento practice—and nationwide—choose silicone gel-filled implants.

 The choice of implant type is among many decisions breast augmentation patients make.
 This is the second of 3 blog posts I’m writing about breast augmentation choices.
 Last month, I discussed what to consider when making the decision to get breast implants.
 Next month, I’ll explain why patients may choose to combine a breast lift with breast augmentation.